-(Accumulated losses)/retained earnings include current year loss and all prior period retained profits and losses.
+Retained earnings include all current and prior period retained profits and losses.
 All transactions with owners of the Company are recorded separately within equity.

 Dividend distributions payable to equity shareholders are included in other liabilities when the dividends have been approved in a general meeting.